0huey/0huey.github.io/ctf/hackthebox/debugme.md

 This loop will XOR each byte from 0x401620 through 0x401790 with the value 0x5c.
 These addresses are within the program's .text section, which means we're probably about to modify executable code.
 If the programmer bothered to hide this code by XORing it during run-time, it probably does something interesting that we should inspect.

-It's a good bet that this code will be executed after the XOR loop is done, so we can go ahead and set a break point on the loop's start address.
+It's a good bet that this code will be executed after the XOR loop is done, so we can go ahead and set a breakpoint.
 To do this, first press _Alt-G_ and enter _401620_ to go that address.
 For now, this is garbage code obscured by the XOR key.

 We want to set a breakpoint at this spot, but a software breakpoint you'd set using F2 won't work in this case.
 This is because a software breakpoint actually patches the instruction, temporarly replacing it with an int3 (CC) instruction.
 This will cause an issue because the XOR loop will modify this CC instruction rather than the original byte value.
 Instead of a software breakpoint, we'll set a hardware breakpoint which uses special debug registers within the CPU to pause execution.
 To do this, right click the line at 0x401620 and navigate to _Breakpoint -> Set Hardware on Execution_.